logickernel/agileflow/README.md

 1. Go to your repository's settings
 2. Add the public key as a deploy key
 3. Go to your repository's settings > Secrets
-4. Add a new secret called AGILEFLOW_KEY_BASE64 and paste the private key
+4. Add a new secret called AGILEFLOW_KEY and paste the private key

 ##### GitHub Actions Setup